brutimus/seanstoops.com/src/render/posts/2016-01-25-deconstruction.html.md

 - Remove the welded-on ceiling racks
 - Remove the riveted-on wood floor
 - Remove the bulkhead between the cab and cargo area
-- Clean up all intertior rust, prime and repaint
+- Clean up all interior rust, prime and repaint

 The worst spot of rust I worked on was the threshold for the rear doors.
 I ended up removing all plastic pieces, ground it back down to bare metal, applied some rust neutralizer, primed and painted.